underhillanna/PhotosynQ-Documentation/README.md

     "values": [],
-    "example": "<string>",          // Add an example on how to use the command "type": "console|protocol",     // Where the Command can be used "editor": "table|fixed",        // Location in the Protocol Editor "compatibility": {},            // "Instrument Name": ["firmware version",...]
+    "example": "<string>",          // Add an example on how to use the command "type": "console|protocol",     // Where the Command can be used "compatibility": {},            // "Instrument Name": ["firmware version",...]
     "time":{
         "modified": "<time>",       // Timestamp YYYY-MM-DDTHH:mm:ssZ